 There, it’s official.
 I gave you 10 good ones.
 I’m sure some of my Riff Relevant comrades are struggling to narrow their list down to 500.
 I have enjoyed the hell out of writing for this site over the last few months, and 2018 looks just as promising.
 Harm’s Way, Phil Anselmo & the Illegals, and Watain all have new music coming out soon.

 (Editor’s Note: Below is a summary… go read yourselves a book.)

-Many thanks to Halsey for sharing his favorites for the year, as well for all his (insane, yet wonderful) contributions since his arrival in joining us at Riff Relevant. – Leanne
+Many thanks to Halsey for sharing his favorites for the year, as well for all his contributions to Riff Relevant. – Leanne